Canary-Prism/discord-bridge/discord-bridge-kord/README.md

 this implementation does not support Interaction Contexts, you must utilise the deprecated `enabledInDMs` property

+discord-bridge-kord doesn't participate in JPMS because Kord doesn't either and doesn't even have an automatic module name
+it seems Kotlin just doesn't have JPMS anyway so,,

 since Kord is a Kotlin thing and uses a burdensome amount of coroutines the Java interop is,,,, painful
 manual continuations were created with EmptyCoroutineContexts which then manually completed CompletableFutures
 i have no idea what this means for any Kotlin users crazy enough to use Discord Bridge, how the coroutine system will behave,